 Pan Frying or Sauté

-If you were wondering what technique to use for your fish to be crispy and tender, then look no further- pan-frying is the simple solution.
+If you were wondering what technique to use for your fish to be crispy and tender, then look no further-

 This method suits fillets, slipper tails, shrimp, bay scallops, and other seafood.
 You can also fry firm fish such as halibut and cod using this method, but you may need to, first of all, cut them into slices and then stir-fry them.